How to Build a Creative Strategy That Works (+Template)

 4. Target Audience

-Define your target audience by demographic information, psychographics, behaviors, and interests.
-After identifying this basic information, you can create buyer personas or the personas representing the ideal customer.
+First, define your target audience by demographic information, psychographics, behaviors, and interests.
+After identifying this basic information, you can then create buyer personas, or the personas representing the ideal customer.
 This involves creating a fictional profile of your ideal customer based on their:

 • Needs